AngelaLiu1314/Movie_Creation_Tool/README.md

    ```

 4. **Database Design:**
-   - The database contains a `movies` database with a `movieDetails` collection, where each document represents a movie and its associated metadata such as plot, rating, genre, actors, and key characteristics for poster generation.
+   * The database contains a `movies` database with a `movieDetails` and `posterDetails` collections:
+        * **movieDetails**: each document represents a movie and its associated metadata such as plot, rating, genre, actors, etc.
+        * **posterDetails**: each document represents a set of poster characteristics for each of movie posters linked with its respective imdb ID.

 5. **Populating the Database:**
    - Data insertion into the `movieDetails` collection is done either manually or through automated scripts.
 The system will later integrate modules for generating movie posters based on plot descriptions.